-I am currently teaching Intermediate Macroeconomic Theory (Econ 4021) at Washington University in St. Louis as of the Spring of 2022.
+I will be teaching Intermediate Macroeconomic Theory (Econ 4021) at Washington University in St. Louis as of the Spring of 2023.
 Please refer to WashU MyCanvas for course information and materials.

-I have mostly taught courses related to macroeconomics and banking, both at the graduate (Ph.D. and MBA) and undergraduate levels.
+I have mostly T.A.’ed courses related to macroeconomics and banking, both at the graduate (Ph.D. and MBA) and undergraduate levels.

 - International Macroeconomics and Finance (NYU Stern, Fall 2014), Grader for Prof. T. Philippon